 A programmable thermostat is an easy addition to help lower your energy expenses and control the temperature of your Fort Wayne area home.
 Program your air conditioner for warmer temperatures when the home is empty or at night when it cools down outside.

 In addition, program your thermostat for longer run-cycles.
 While this does not necessary prevent problems, it can help bring down the humidity in your Fort Wayne area home.
 This can give you a more comfortable environment, in addition to keep mold spores from growing in your home.

-For some reason certain bugs and pests are attracted to air conditioning units, which can be damaging if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit and check on it regularly throughout the summer.
+Many bugs and pests are drawn to A/C units, which can be damaging if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit and check on it regularly throughout the summer.

 The majority of outdoor A/C units are placed on a concrete slab or other platform, permitting them a level base of operation.
-However, over time these can settle or sag, limiting the performance of the air conditioner.
-Keep an eye on your outdoor component to ensure that the base continues to stay level.
+However, just like a home’s foundation, your A/C’s platform can also sink or settle into the ground, limiting the performance of the air conditioner.
+Keep an eye on your outdoor component to make sure that the base continues to stay level.

-Naturally, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner running smoothly.
-Make sure to schedule a check up before the summer starts to ensure your system is ready to face the hot days ahead.
-By following these simple tips, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.
+Naturally, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner functioning well.
+Call 260-557-1275 to schedule annual maintenance service before the summer starts to ensure your system is ready to face the hot days ahead.
+Keeping these tips in mind, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.